We are the Language Interaction Lab at the Siebel School of Computing and Data Science at the University of Illinois Urbana-Champaign.

 March 31, 2026 · Michelle Huang

-Imagine going to the doctor in a country where you don't speak the language well.
-AI health tools are increasingly deployed to support underserved populations, but most are designed without user needs and contexts in mind...
+Imagine going to the doctor in a country where you don’t speak the language well.
+The doctor uses an AI translation app to communicate with you, but maybe you only notice the awkward grammar in the translation.
+Or worse, you...